DerrazSofiane/content-recommendation-model/README.md

 - Monitoring playbooks
 - Troubleshooting guides

-### 🤝 Contact
-Created by Sofiane Derraz as part of the OpenClassrooms AI Engineer certification program.

 ---
-*Note: This educational project demonstrates industry-standard MLOps practices essential for maintaining ML systems in production.
+*Note: This project demonstrates industry-standard MLOps practices essential for maintaining ML systems in production.
 The techniques shown are applicable to any ML deployment scenario.*